 +FAST Facts for Writing the Registration Examination (CPSCP) Stay Alert to Important Deadlines from your Regulatory College

-- Your College confirms with you that you are eligible to write the Registration Examination. - You confirm your intention to write the Registration Examination with your College based on their published deadline.
+- Your College confirms with you that you are eligible to write the Registration Examination. - Formal application, with appropriate documentation for any accommodation, must be made by the College-published deadline.